Herb-AI/Herb.jl/docs/src/install.md

 add Herb
 ```

 This first line will put you in pkg mode.
-You can see here which enviorment is active.
-The second line will creat a new enviorment for your project (if it does not exist), and activate it.
-The second line adds Herb to this new enviorment.
-You will see a `Project.toml` has been added to your project folder, and in it Herb is specified as a dependencie for this project.
+You can see here which environment is active.
+The second line will create a new environment for your project (if it does not exist), and activate it.
+The second line adds Herb to this new environment.
+You will see that a `Project.toml` file was added to your project folder, and in it, Herb is specified as a dependency for this project.

 Now, we want VSCode to switch to the environment of our project.
 Open the command palette by typing Ctrl+Shift+P and search for `Julia: >Activate Parent Environment`.
 This is how it should look:
 ![image](assets/change_julia_env.png)

 The small `Julia env: ...` on the bottom should now say your project name.
 You can also click on it to change it.

-Try again to run the code and it should work now.
+Try rerunning the code, and it should work now.